PRIVACY & DATA PROTECTION POLICY FOR CUSTOMERS AND WEBSITE VISITORS

 5. Retention periods

 We will retain your personal data at the end of any contractual agreement for a period of 7 years.
-We will retain special category and criminal conviction data for a period of 7 years.
 Where you have contacted us for details of our services and products, we will retain your personal data for 7 years.
 Where you make a complaint, we will retain the data for 7 years.
 Where you or law enforcement agencies inform us about any active investigation or potential criminal prosecution, we will comply with legal requirements when retaining this data.

 The retaining of data is necessary where required for contractual, legal or regulatory purposes or for our legitimate business interests for statistical analysis (profiling) and product development and marketing purposes.

 Sometimes we may need to retain your data for longer, for example, if we are representing you or defending ourselves in a legal dispute or as required by law or where evidence exists that a future claim may occur.

 If you have subscribed to our newsletter, we will store your email address as long as you are subscribed to the newsletter.
 Moreover, we will store information related to any request you send us and any following communication for as long as necessary to respond to and fulfil your request.

 SUPERHOG uses commercially reasonable physical, electronic, and procedural safeguards to protect your personal and pseudonymized information against loss or unauthorised access, use, modification, or deletion.
 This includes when sharing your data within our firm, group of companies, business, including affiliates, subsidiaries and authorised third parties.

 However, no security program is foolproof, and thus we cannot guarantee the absolute security of your personal or other information.